 Led by local guide

 Tour includes lunch with local family in Khinalug

-What You Can Expect: Discover Azerbaijan’s country side on a day trip to Khinalug that travels through changing landscape from below sea level up to 2360m altitude.
-You will also experience coexistence of communities, though in a separate settlements, Shiites, Sunnis and Jews in Guba on a walking tour and distinct life style of Khinalug people.
-Meanwhile you will taste local cuisine (lunch in Khinalug) and Guba pakhlava.
-In Khinalug, you will also have chance to do a short hiking to hills in close vicinity of Khinalug to have bird-eye view of the village.
+Discover Azerbaijan’s countryside on a day trip to Khinalug that travels through changing landscapes from below sea level up to 2360m altitude.
+You will also experience the coexistence of communities, though in a separate settlement, Shiites, Sunnis and Jews in Guba on a walking tour and the distinct lifestyle of the Khinalug people.
+Meanwhile, you will taste the local cuisine (lunch in Khinalug) and Guba pakhlava.
+In Khinalug, you will also have a chance to do short hiking to hills in the close vicinity of Khinalug to have a bird-eye view of the village.

 Baku’s built environment overwhelmingly owes to oil.
 Without oil, Baku would be merely a small town in semi-desert arid climate.
 No matter how decisive oil was to Baku’s development as a city, individuals, culture, politics and ideologies independent of oil influence had their impact, too.
 Prior to oil development, Baku was a truly oriental town where spatial structures were based on the Muslim concept of urban planning.
 Continuity of oriental identity was broken by the Oil Barons of the late XIX and the early XX century.
 Oil riches opened Baku’s doors to European ideas of urban planning and architecture of eclecticism.
 Later the Bolshevik Revolution of 1917 had shaken-up the existing economic and socio-political system.
 This led to Baku’s expansion and growth driven by the socialist ideology for the rest of the XX century.
 All these created an exceptional synthesis best described by Pirouz Khanlou as “Baku is perhaps the only true Eurasian city on the world map, not only geographically but in its unique ability to synthesize both European and Asian architectural styles…”